G-Alipoor/Industrial_ML_Course/Slides/README.md

 > ⚠️ **Note:**
 > - Chapter 2 (Introduction to Python for ML) is **presented entirely through Jupyter notebooks** in the `notebooks/` folder.
 > - Slides for Chapter 5 and any additional chapters are **currently under development** and will be added as they are created.
+> - PDF versions of the slides will be added to this folder as they become available.
-> - All slides are provided in PDF format and are intended to accompany the Jupyter notebooks in the course repository.
+> - Slides are intended to accompany the Jupyter notebooks in the course repository.